 If we look at OKRs, From Mission to Action from a 1000-ft altitude, there are five main components to the framework, which we can see in this image below:

 Let’s briefly go over these five major components of the Mission to Action OKRs framework.

 The mission of an organization must be the foundation of everything it does.
 We like to think that mission is the purpose of an organization’s existence.
 In Jim Collin’s words, it’s how an organization would be – hopefully – missed if it ceased to exist.

 As with many of the concepts that orbit OKRs, there are many definitions of strategy and a surprising lack of good ones.
 We work with the following definition: organizational strategy is the sequence of steps your organization needs to take to achieve its mission and why this sequence is the best.
-If you’d like to dive a bit deeper into what strategy is (and examples of Elon Musk’s companies’ strategies), read this post.
+If you’d like to dive a bit deeper into what strategy is (and examples of Elon Musk’s companies’ strategies), read our post about strategy.